Olivier-Kango/budget_app/README.md

 # 📖 Budget app <a id="about-project"></a>

-> The Budget app is about building a mobile web application where you can manage your budget: you have a list of expenses associated with a product, so that you can see how much money you spent and on what.
+> The Budget app is about building a mobile web application where you can manage your budget: you have a list of expenses associated with a categorie, so that you can see how much money you spent and on what.

 <div align="center">
 Please click on the video below to more explanation